 Column of Constantine from Constantinople to Istanbul

-After 1453, the city came under the domination of the Ottoman Empire.
+After 1453, Constantinople came under the domination of the Ottoman Empire.
 During this period, the cross at the top of the column was removed.
-Today, there is a porphyry column left in Cemberlitas Square.
-The reason why the column is called Cemberlitas is that iron clamps were nailed around the column, which was renovated during the Ottoman period.
+Today, there is a porphyry column left in Cemberlitas Square in Istanbul.
+The reason why the Column of Constantine is called Cemberlitas is that iron clamps were nailed around the column, which was renovated during the Ottoman period.